cristinacolpos/PELA-blocks/README.md

 ## License

-Creative Commons Attribution ShareAlike NonCommercial License https://creativecommons.org/licenses/by-sa/4.0/legalcode
+Creative Commons Attribution-ShareAlike 4.0 International License https://creativecommons.org/licenses/by-sa/4.0/legalcode

 These designs are not by the LEGO corporation.
 They are compatible with LEGO and similar blocks available from multiple manufacturers and online projects.
 The associated patents have expired.
 These designs are not identical to LEGO; they have been specially modified for easy 3D printing and offered in the spirit of open source collaborative innovation.